TheTalentCat/website/_posts/2019/September/2019-9-19-How-To-Get-a-Six-Figure-Career-(Part-1).md

 When recession comes, your stability is a mirage.

 I passed on both paths.
 Instead, I carved out the path of the talent cat.
 A path not as risky as the entrepreneur, but not as predictable as a corporate ladder.
+A path dedicated not to becoming rich, but to becoming a richer person.

+Does it work?
 In the span of 10 years, <a href="http://thetalentcat.com/2019-06-07-The-Challenge/">I doubled my income twice.</a>

 <div style="width:100%;height:0;padding-bottom:43%;position:relative;"><iframe src="https://giphy.com/embed/MkZRLZwPT0ZPy" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/star-jake-story-MkZRLZwPT0ZPy">Yes.
 Yes it is.</a></p>

-**I'm living proof.**

 Want to do likewise?
 You can.
 Read on as I continue this series.
 I'm going to show you the path from start to success.